 Less tactful people are often direct and unrestrained.

-Compassion - People with a higher level of empathy can understand the feelings of others and those with a lower level of compassion may remain distant.
+Compassion - People with a higher level of empathy can understand the feelings of others, and those with a lower level of compassion may remain distant.

+These traits are very important as they can help to enhance loyalty and sales.
 There has been a transformation in such roles due to a growing dependency on social media and online interactions, which have become more important in the current markets.

 In such situations, the provider may not be physically present but should be able to convince the client through various technology-based techniques.